 In keeping with industry best practices, Petros will obtain written consent from all lenders with a secured interest in the property.
 Mortgage lenders’ acknowledgment and consent will include a description of the C-PACE financing and a certification from the mortgage lender that the financing does not create an event of default under the terms of the mortgage.

-Other Benefits of C-PACE for Lenders
+The Benefits of C-PACE Financing for Lenders

 • C-PACE assessments have the same security position as other property taxes, allowing mortgage lenders to maintain their first lien position